swkBerlin/kata-bootstraps/java/jqwik/README.md

 # Java jqwik

-Minimal setup with Java [jqwik](https://jqwik.net/) to get you started.
+A minimal setup with Java [jqwik](https://jqwik.net/) to get you started.

 You can use [gradle](https://gradle.org/) or [maven](https://maven.apache.org/).